pedrolpena/iestelemetry/README.md

 -------------------------
 **COMPILING THE PROGRAM**
 -------------------------
+Compiling is easy if you have apache ant installed.
+Just navigate to the iestelemetry folder and type ant.
+The program should compile.
+If you don't have ant follow the steps below.

 To compile, make sure that a java sdk version of at least 1.6 is installed and that the jar archive tool is installed.